-M/S (Hall/McGee): To approve the request by Boise State for eight (8) new positions (7.25 FTE) supported by local funds; term, salary and FTE changes to five (5) positions (4.30 FTE), and deletion of one (1) position (1.0 FTE) as detailed on the Human Resources agenda.
-Motion carried unanimously.
+M/S (Hall/McGee): To approve the request by Boise State for eight (8) new positions (7.25 FTE) supported by local funds; term, salary and FTE changes to

 2. Idaho State University - New Positions and Changes in Positions

 M/S (Agidius/Stone): To approve the request by Idaho State University for twenty (20) positions (20.0 FTE) and to increase the FTE on one (1) position (1.0 FTE) as detailed on the Human Resources agenda.
 Motion carried unanimously.